amphp/amphp.github.io/docs/aerys/middlewares/do.md

 You can use `return` instead of `yield` in order to immediately detach with eventual final data.
 (In case you buffered a bit first and still hold the headers, use `return $data . yield $headers;`.)

-> **Note**: You cannot wait for Promises inside Middlewares.
+> **Note**: You cannot wait for promises inside middlewares.
 This is by design (as flushes should be propagates immediately etc.).
+If you need I/O, either move it to a responder in front of your actual responder or move it into your responder and call it explicitly.